joelforjava/kafka-connect-container-examples/docker-compose/step-by-step.md

 -  Check out this repo.

-`git clone git@github.com:stockgeeks/docker-compose.git`
+`git clone git@github.com:joelforjava/kafka-connect-container-examples.git`

--  Navigate to `kafka-connect-crash-course` directory.
+-  Navigate to `docker-compose` directory.

-`cd docker-compose/kafka-connect-crash-course`
+`cd docker-compose`

 -  Build the docker images as the connect image is required to build to include connector standalone configurations, we could have used a map to provide the files but building it for now.